MTurkkila/WYJA/index.md

 and jufo level 1 ([jufo page](https://jfp.csc.fi/#!PublicationInformationView/id/66131)).
 The links provide all relevant information except for acceptance rate or average time for from submission to first decision and I couldn't find that information elsewhere on the journal's website.

 ## Week 5: Refining Your Works Cited
-Positive Message to Myself about Writing: You can do it!
+*Positive Message to Myself about Writing:* You can do it!
 Even if you sometimes don't feel like it. just trust yourself.

 I have experimental data as primary source.
 I think I have enough contextual literature, but I will need more methodological and theoretical literature as I continue with my network analyses.
 I don't know about related literature.
-What even is the difference between contextual an related literature.
+What even is the difference between contextual and related literature.
 I don't think anybody discusses the exact same topic or argument.
 Hmm.. .
 Maybe in sciences contextual and related is almost same.
 No derivative documents cited.

 I might need more citations from the journal, but other than that I don't really have any of the common mistakes.